json-schema-org/ecosystem/projects/tooling-self-identification/readme.md

 ## What will happen with the data?

-Data that's collected when it meets the above stated criteria will be used to create a Pull Request into the ecosystem repo to add or update the information.
+Data that's collected when it meets the above stated criteria copied into a file in the ecosystem repository.
+A Pull Request will then automatically be created to copy modifications into another file.

+The Pull Request will be reviewed by the JSON Schema team.
+If we need to ask for changes to your data file, we will do so by raising an Issue in the originating repository.

-The data for tools lives in a single file in this repository, and will be duplicated out to the website repository and the landscape repository when modified.
+The resulting final data for tools lives in a file in this repository, and will be duplicated out to the website repository and the landscape repository when modified.
 (You can opt-out of appearing in the landscape diagram if you wish, by setting `landscape > optOut` to `true`.
 This will mean the tool will only appear on the website.)

-The Pull Request will be reviewed by the JSON Schema team.
-If we need to ask for changes to your data file, we will do so by raising an Issue in the originating repository.

 When we receive and accept Maintainer-Provided data for a tool or library, we will remove the entry from the Community-Contributed Legacy data.